 In psychological studies, self-sabotage refers to behaviours that undermine one’s success and well-being.
 As psychologist Dr. Lisa Firestone notes, “Self-sabotage is when we actively or passively prevent ourselves from reaching our goals.”
 Prolonged patterns often involve subconscious attitudes, sometimes coming from unhealed or unprocessed trauma that impede personal growth and fulfilment.

-Overcoming it involves recognizing these patterns and attitudes, challenging self-defeating Beliefs, and replacing them with Rational healthy Beliefs to regulate emotions.
+Overcoming it involves these patterns and attitudes, challenging self-defeating Beliefs, and replacing them with Rational healthy Beliefs to regulate emotions.
 Techniques like cognitive restructuring, adopting a philosophy of self-compassion in accountability, and seeking support from therapy to make long lasting changes can be crucial.

 The Role Of Dysfunctional Attitudes: